shrijapPERSONAL/IntuneDocs.hu-hu/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Előfeltételek

-Az eszközmegfelelőségi szabályzatok használatához az alábbi követelményeknek kell megfelelnie:
+Az eszközmegfelelőségi szabályzatok használatához győződjön meg:

 - Használja az alábbi előfizetéseket: